noah-sheldon/agentic-media-compliance/README.md

 # Agentic Media Compliance

+Agentic Media Compliance is a multi-agent AML adverse media screening engine that produces an auditable verdict for any news article.
+Ideal for KYC/AML, onboarding, and investigative workflows.
 Multi-agent AML adverse media screening tool with a FastAPI backend and a Next.js + shadcn UI.
 Analysts submit a subject name, optional DOB, and an article URL to receive an auditable verdict.
 A separate **Tests** view visualises curated regression cases stored under `backend/tests/results`.

 ## Contents